 Marriages often benefit from coaching, but each marriage has its' own unique set of difficulties, so it is impossible to say whether or not a marriage will grow stronger through the process of coaching.

 Contrary to what many clients expect, geographic proximity is not always important when looking for a coach.
-Many relationship coaches work over the phone, via email and Skype, which allows for greater flexibility for both coach and client.
+Many relationship coaches work over the phone, via email and through online video conferencing, which allows for greater flexibility for both coach and client.
 It also makes the pool of prospective coaches much larger.
-You can often hire a coach who lives in Vancouver as easily as one who lives in Atlanta.
+You can often hire a coach who lives in your city as easily as one who lives across the country.
+Finding the right "fit" is much more important than the location of that coach.

 Where can I get training to become a relationship coach?